 - A Network Path (LAN Only) or else to an offsite location via a WAN/VPN/Internet connection, which is an ideal tool for Disaster Recovery purposes.
 Please note that the latter situation (non-LAN) requires use of the Altaro Offsite Server

-- Backup to Microsoft Azure
+- Backup to Microsoft Azure, Amazon S3 or Wasabi.

 Setting up an offsite copy location is as crucial as setting up backups to a primary location.
 Apart from the obvious reason that you'll have a redundant set of backups to restore from, should the local backups become unusable due to disk corruption or other disk failures.
 Having a secondary copy of your backup sets also allows you to keep a broader history for your VM backups on your secondary location and you'll be able to go further back when restoring if required.